Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Windows/Puppy.md

 ![[Puppy04.png]]
 Enter master password which we got from john and click OK.
 ![[Puppy05.png]]
-Here we can see the password of the following users and we can
+Here we can see the password of the following users and we can use these to enum further